epfl-ada/ada-2022-project-fraisetagadaofficial/README.md

 Sampled videos and measured number of subscribers before their releases.
 Notebook layout and putting together the work of others.
 Writing the data story and the README.
 ### Sander
-Hosts the website.
+Hosts and creates the website.
 Helped sampling videos.
 Entire Exploratory Data Analysis, visualizations.
 Training classification models.
 Writing the data story.
 ### Wissam
 Continuing to explore the data to find potential additional features.
 Found final precise definition of virality.
 Training classification models.
 Writing the data story and the README.